- Institutional Review Board (IRB)

-All faculty, staff, students, and collaborating researchers who conduct human subjects research must complete the course of instruction offered by the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the website given below or provide documentation of having completed a comparable human subjects research training course.
+All faculty, staff, students, and collaborating researchers who conduct human subjects research must complete the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the website given below or provide documentation of having completed a comparable human subjects research training course.

 There is a course for biomedical research, a course for social/behavioral research, and a course for external collaborators (non-SLU collaborators who don't routinely do research, but are helping to conduct a particular study).
 Please complete at least one of the courses as it relates to you/your research.
 You must satisfactorily complete all modules and quizzes in order to pass the course.